These Air Fryer Caramelized Bananas make the perfect dessert in under 10 minutes! Soft yet crunchy, the whole family will adore them!

 ❤️ Why You Will Love This Recipe..

-✋ Be sure to double check all packaging for allergens. ✋
+✋ Double check all packaging for allergens ✋

-- Bananas - You will need to use ripe bananas that are yellow.
+- Bananas - You will need to use ripe bananas that are still yellow.
 If you use over-ripe bananas that have lots of black spots, you will find the bananas turn mushy in the air fryer.
 If they are not ripe enough and are still a bit green, you will find they will not caramelise in the air fryer as they don’t have enough natural sugar in them.

 - Sugar - I love dark brown sugar in this recipe as I find it gives the best caramelisation.
 You can experiment with different sugars and use a caster, granulated or light brown sugar - whatever you have in the cupboard!